Ice Stories

 Aurora

-There is at least some compensation for enduring the harsh climate at extreme northern and southern latitudes: the chance to see an aurora.
-Known as aurora borealis in the north and aurora australis in the south, auroras are natural light displays caused by electrically charged particles colliding with the atoms of gas that make up our atmosphere. {Read More »}
+There is at least some compensation for enduring the harsh climate at extreme northern and southern latitudes: the chance to see an aurora. {Read More »}